allenc125789/TurtleNAS/README.md

 +files and empty folders can be deleted

++able to create empty folders

 +files without extensions can seemingly be uploaded/downloaded

 +added checkbox to uncheck/check all other chekboxes

++folders with files inside can be deleted

--+ uploading directories maybe working, but there may be issues due to how windows allow files to be named (single quotes in filenames cause sql errors)
+-+ uploading directories maybe working, but there may be issues due to how I can not travel into, or create inside a directory with a single quote.
+Might have to redisgn the program to work around urlencoded queries, maybe hash file names upon upload?
+Something to make the processing between special characters for windows, and linux php easier.

--need to be able to create empty folders

--folders with files inside can not be deleted yet. that needs work

--need function to upload folders.
-Due to limitations with php, this function must be written with js.